oasis-tcs/openc2-oc2ls/oc2ls.md

 In this document, type definitions are represented as tables and importing is a conceptual process.
 When using a schema language, importing is an actual process that takes a base schema and a set of imported schemas as inputs and produces a single merged schema as output.
 In both cases the base schema locally assigns a namespace identifier to each schema that it imports, and importing a schema means to prepend the namespace identifier to all type names defined in that schema.

-An OpenC2 implementation MUST support the syntax defined by the merged schema, regardless of whether that implementation is based on conceptually merging tables from a set of documents or physically merging a set of schema files.
+Producers and Consumers MUST support the syntax defined by the merged schema, regardless of whether the implementation is based on conceptually merging tables from a set of documents or physically merging a set of schema files.

 **Example - Import a Schema**